pab-nguyen/pab-nguyen.github.io/_posts/2020-09-01-valuation.md

 title: An Overview of Equity Valuation
 date: 2020-09-01
 tags: finance
-summary: >
-	This is some samples of my financial analysis work.
+summary: "This is some samples of my financial analysis work.
 I used to work as an investment analyst for an asset management firm back in Vietnam.
 I was in team managing a small fund of $3M USD.
-My responsiblities were to find opportunities in public stocks of the Plastics industry, analyze those stocks to find their appropriate value, figure out whether this is a good investment and pitch my recommendation to the portfolio managers.
+My responsiblities were to find opportunities in public stocks of the Plastics industry, analyze those stocks to find their appropriate value, figure out whether this is a good investment and pitch my recommendation to the portfolio managers."

 image: /assets/equity.JPG
 ---
 ### Overview